PinHigh314/SinglePingProject/SystemArchitecture/Master Project Prompt_ Mipe Distance Measurement System_v2.md

    - Host remains in discovery mode indefinitely
    - Ready to accept new MotoApp connection
    - When MotoApp "Connect" button pressed → immediate connection
-   - LED1 returns to solid ON when reconnected
 ```

 **MotoApp Behavior - User-Controlled Connection**